Difficult Examples Hurt Unsupervised Contrastive Learning: A Theoretical Perspective: Theoretical Characterization of Why Difficult Examples Hurt Contrastive Learning

 \end{theorem}

-\begin{theorem}[Error Bound with difficult-to-learn Examples] Denote $\mathcal{E}_{\mathrm{w.d.}}$ as the linear probing error of a contrastive learning model trained on a dataset with $n_d$ difficult-to-learn examples per class.
-Then if $n_d \leq k \leq n_d +r+1$, there holds
+\begin{theorem}[Error Bound with Difficult Examples] Denote $\mathcal{E}_{\mathrm{w.d.}}$ as the linear probing error of a contrastive learning model trained on a dataset with $n_d$ difficult examples per class.
+Then if $r+1 \leq k < n_d +r+1$, there holds

 \end{theorem}